inGyni/blog/README.md

-# Gyni's Blog
+# Gyni's Portfolio and Blog

-Welcome, this is the repository for [Gyni's Blog](https://blog.gyni.net).
+Welcome, this is the repository for [gyni.net](https://gyni.net).

 ## Contributions